AguaClara/Textbook/Operation/Coagulant_Automation.rst

 	 \left(C_{clarified_{NTU_t}}^{-2/3}-C_{raw_{NTU_{t-\theta}}}^{-2/3}\right)=\frac{C_{coag_{t-\theta}}-C_{coag_{DOM_{t-\theta}}}}{C_{raw_{NTU_{t-\theta}}}}K_{u_{t-\theta}}^*

 Now solve for the coagulant dose with an equation of the form y = mx + b.
-The parameter  :math:`K_{u}^*` incorporates properties of the primary particles (density and diameter), the flocculator collision potential (:math:`G_{CS}`), the coagulant nanoparticle properties (density and diameter), and the first order rate constant, k, that describes the conversion of primary particles into settleable flocs.
+The parameter  :math:`K_{u}^*` incorporates properties of the primary particles (density and diameter), the flocculator collision potential (:math:`\tilde{G}`), the coagulant nanoparticle properties (density and diameter), and the first order rate constant, k, that describes the conversion of primary particles into settleable flocs.
 One possible assumption is that :math:`K_{u}^*` can be treated as a constant.

 .. math::
   :label: fullcoagdoseofCpKu*UVandturbidity